 After a long sleep the next album was released in 2006; the summery sound of 'Waiting for my Albatross'.

-Reefus Moons is currently working on a new album:the acoustic pastoral world of 'Crow Hill'.
+Reefus Moons is currently working on a new album:the ambient, acoustic, pastoral world of 'The light of the Moon'.

 Please join the mailing list to be kept up to date!